davidpagnon/Maya-Mocap/README.md

 * Lets you animate it with .mot inverse kinematics.

 ### TRC import
-Lets you:
+`maya_trc.py` lets you:
 * Import trc files.
 * Choose if you only want to display the markers, or also to construct the skeleton.
-* In case you want the skeleton (and it's not Openpose body_25b), please refer to help on function "set_skeleton".
+* In case you want the skeleton (and it's not Openpose body_25b), please refer to the section SKELETON DEFINITION.

 ![image](https://user-images.githubusercontent.com/54667644/111803632-81124c80-88cf-11eb-8759-89e39774de7f.png)

 ### C3D import
-Lets you:
+`maya_c3d.py` lets you:
-* First convert c3d to trc files using c3d2trc.py.
+* First convert c3d to trc files using `c3d2trc.py`.
 * Then import resulting trc files.
 * Choose if you only want to display the markers, or also to construct the skeleton.
-* In case you want the skeleton (and it's not Openpose body_25b), please refer to help on function "set_skeleton".
+* In case you want the skeleton (and it's not Openpose body_25b), please refer to SKELETON DEFINITION in trc import.
 * :warning: Beware that it only allows you to retrieve 3D points, you won't get analog data with this code.

 ### BVH import